Eastern Bass Strait Marine Weather Overview

 most recent warnings

-Gale Warning for West, Central, Central Gippsland and East Gippsland coasts.
-Strong Wind Warning for Port Phillip and Western Port
+Gale Warning for Port Phillip, W Coast, C Coast, C Gippsland Coast & E Gippsland Coast.
+Strong Wind Warning for Western Port

 View all current warnings

 Parts of Victoria, Tasmania and South Australia could be lashed by storms and damaging winds on Thursday as a cold front sweeps across Australia's southeast.

 It is storm season in Australia and, while being struck by lightning is considered a rare occurrence, there are several steps people can take to keep safe.

 Storm-weary parts of southeast Queensland and northeast New South Wales are preparing for another bout of wild weather today.